aspose-total/Aspose.Total-Products/total/java/conversion/powerpoint-to-ott/_index.md

 {{% /blocks/products/pf/feature-page-code %}}
 {{< /blocks/products/pf/agp/feature-section >}}

+{{% blocks/products/pf/feature-page-section  h2="Convert Protected POWERPOINT to OTT via Java" %}}
+The API also allows you to perform POWERPOINT to OTT conversion of password protected documents.
+If your input POWERPOINT document is password protected, you cannot convert it to OTT format without using the password.
+The API allows you to open the encrypted document by passing the correct password in a LoadOptions object.
+{{% blocks/products/pf/feature-page-code %}}
+{{< gist "aspose-com-gists" "e2391d73d26866486249478b88c2ad59" "convert-protected-powerpoint-to-word.java" >}}
+{{% /blocks/products/pf/feature-page-code  %}}
+{{% /blocks/products/pf/feature-page-section %}}

 {{% blocks/products/pf/feature-page-section  h2="Convert POWERPOINT to OTT with Watermark via Java" %}}
 Using the API, you can also perform POWERPOINT file to OTT conversion with watermark.
 In order to add a watermark to your OTT document, you can first convert the POWERPOINT  file to HTML and add a watermark to it.
 In order to add a watermark, load the newly created HTML file using the [Document](https://apireference.aspose.com/words/java/com.aspose.words/Document) class, create an instance of TextWatermarkOptions and set its properties, Call Watermark.setText method and pass watermark text & object of TextWatermarkOptions.